 In one spot, Barkley does a fake leg day at a standing desk.
 His actual leg days are nowhere near so simple.

-How Did Saquon Get His Legs?
+How Did Saquon Barkely's Legs Get So Massive?

 Those using the appropriate hashtag while performing the challenge entered to win a trip to New York to work out with Barkley.
 A group of high school boys from Pennsylvania won the challenge and were reportedly unable to walk for a week.